molikto/mlang/NOTES/19-03-21 SEMANTICS.md

     * it is dual to sigma type in the sense they are left/right adjoint of the pullback functor
         * **is this the duality in the basic sense? seems not??**
         * **can we generalize function types like record types generalize sigma types, they are dual right?
 (I guess this is not kind of dual...) a way to think of it is to create a model where the pullback functor has adjoint as record type???**
-    * **it is said that function type has a positive presentation**
+    * function type has a wired looking [positive presentation](https://cstheory.stackexchange.com/questions/16937/funsplit-and-polarity-of-pi-types?rq=1)
-    * lambda is defined by copattern matching. the same expression can be considered dually, but then it still does't makes total sense (because the need to translate to case tree and losing definitional equality)
+    * lambda is defined by copattern matching
     * *[this](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Type+Theory+based+on+Dependent+Inductive+and+Coinductive+Types&btnG=) give a type theory with only inductive and coinductive types. is function type really some special case of coinductive type? then what are the corresponding "special case" of inductive types? or this cannot really apply to Agda-like theory at all?*
     * **definitional equality of lambdas with recursive unfolding, [here](https://cstheory.stackexchange.com/questions/42371/definitional-equality-of-recursive-function-definition-by-infinite-unfolding)?**
     * **what are categorical semantics for fix points?**